The Ultimate Guide to Google Performance Max Campaigns [2025]

 Don’t use images from Merchant Center feed as image assets

 If you want to run a Performance Max retail campaign, you need to upload your data feed to the Google Merchant Center.
-Then PMax will use all the information you’ve provided in your feed to create ads.
+Then Google PMax will use all the information you’ve provided in your feed to create ads.
 This includes prices, titles, availability, images and more.

 In this case, it’s not recommended to add your product images as separate assets in your Performance Max asset group.
 Since you already have these in your product feed, they would be duplicates.